Why this isn't a blog.

 I was told that if I want to be a big grown-up author, I should have a blog, whether I want one or not.
 So, I set up a blog.
 Then I was told that I shouldn’t waste my time on a blog.

 That’s the thing about setting out your stall as an author.
 As we stumble our way out of the first quarter of the Twenty-First Century, there is so much advice available that you don’t know who you should listen to, and who you should ignore.
-If I took all the advice that has been thrown at me, I would spend about a hundred hours a week on social media, blogging, writing this and that to raise my profile and build a platform (more about that in a moment), and I would have no time to eat or sleep.
+If I took all the advice that has been thrown at me, I would spend about a hundred hours a week on social media, blogging, writing this and that to raise my profile, and I would have no time to eat or sleep.
 As for writing books, forget it.

 There is such an overload of advice, totally free advice, available at the click of a mouse these days, that you disappear down more rabbit holes than Bugs Bunny, and of course, you encounter conflicting advice, and I mean diametrically opposed views, such as having, or not having, a blog.